 • COVID-19 Pandemic: COVID-19 continued to impact multiple aspects of parking operations.
 The demand for parking fluctuated throughout the year, with a subsequent reduction in related revenues from pre-pandemic levels.
 In some municipalities, revenue loss was further impacted by business decisions to offer free short-term parking to residents to support local businesses in their recovery efforts.
 Many residents continued to work from home resulting in some municipalities suspending enforcement of residential time limits in some areas for a portion of the year.
+Parking operations began to return to pre-pandemic levels in 2022, although a full return is unlikely.

-Parking PRKG205 - Number of Paid Parking Spaces Managed per 100,000 Population
+PRKG205 - Number of Paid Parking Spaces Managed per 100,000 Population